jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 	1. App registration type: `Pick an existing app registration in this directory`
 	1. Name or app ID: `backendAppRegistration`
 	1. Issuer URL:
-		1. Go to your `backendAppRegistration`'s overview page and copy the Directory (tenant) ID, if you didn't copy it off earlier
+		1. Go to your `backendAppRegistration`'s overview page and copy the Directory (tenant) ID, if you didn't copy it and save it somewhere else earlier
 		1. Create this value as `https://login.microsoftonline.com/[your Directory (tenant) ID value]/` _and make SURE_ that the value in this field doesn't end in `/v2.0`
 			* Mine is `https://login.microsoftonline.com/61f0b886-8759-40ba-9987-299b74240718`, to give you an idea.
 Don't use mine.
 Just use that format.
 	1. Restrict access: `Require authentication`